Jowett Javelin: Design features

 Design features included aerodynamic styling with the headlights faired into the wings and, for the time, a steeply sloped, curved windscreen, a first for a British production car.
 The body was of pressed steel, incorporating a box-section chassis, and was made for Jowett by Briggs Motor Bodies in their Doncaster factory.
-The suspension used torsion-bars on all wheels (independent at the front) and internal gear-and-pinion steering.
+The suspension used torsion-bars on all wheels (independent at the front) and internal rack-and-pinion steering.
 PA and PB models had mixed Girling hydraulic brakes at the front and mechanical braking at the rear.
 Later versions were fully hydraulic.
 The PA was available in only one version although cloth or leather seats were an option.
 The PB was available with a "de luxe" option with leather seats and walnut dashboard among other improvements.
 The "standard" car was simplified, retaining the metal dashboard from the PA series and basic vinyl seats were introduced.
 The two-tier model range was continued until the end of production.